joshua-decoder/kbmira/README.md

 This is Cherry & Foster's kbmira, ripped out of [Moses](http://www.statmt.org/moses/) with enough supporting material so that it compiles.
 I have also replaced all the bjam compilation tools with proper Makefiles.

-kbmira is the work of Colin Cherry and George Foster, and is described in
+kbmira is the work of Colin Cherry and George Foster of the National Research Council (NRC), Canada.
+It is described in:

     @inproceedings{cherry-foster:2012:NAACL-HLT,
       Address = {Montr\'{e}al, Canada},